vprtwn/BZGFormViewController/README.md

 }
 ```
 ## Configuration
-If you want to customize things like fonts and colors, [fork](https://help.github.com/articles/fork-a-repo) and edit `/BZGFormViewController/Constants.h`.
-If you have any ideas for making configuration easier, please submit an issue or a pull request!
+If you want to customize things like fonts and colors, first try [forking](https://help.github.com/articles/fork-a-repo) and editing `/BZGFormViewController/Constants.h`.
+If there's anything you can't configure from there, please submit an issue (or pull request)!

 ## Contributing
 Please include tests!
 I'll add Travis soon, but for now, you can run all tests from the demo project in `/SignupForm`.